NVlabs/sim-web-visualizer/example/sapien/README.md

 This will start the simulation, and you should be able to visualize it in your web browser via the provided link.

+Please be aware that the errors `[svulkan2] [error] GLFW error: X11: The DISPLAY environment variable is missing` and `[svulkan2] [warning] Continue without GLFW.` can be **disregarded** if you are operating on a headless server without a screen.
+Despite SAPIEN triggering an error when the DISPLAY variable is absent, both SAPIEN and the visualizer can function normally in such a situation.

 ## Limitations

 Currently, the rendering of soft body simulation is not support for SAPIEN ManiSkill.